microsoft/aksworkshop/_entries/01-00 prerequisites.md

 | Azure CLI    | <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest> |
 | Docker       | <https://docs.docker.com/install/#supported-platforms>        |

-You can also opt to use the Azure Cloud Shell accessible at <https://shell.azure.com> once you login with an Azure subscription.
+> **Note** You can also opt to use the Azure Cloud Shell accessible at <https://shell.azure.com> once you login with an Azure subscription.

 ### Azure subscription